-Conditions of Competitions (Ladies)
+Terms of Competitions (Ladies)

-LADIES’ CONDITIONS OF COMPETITIONS
+LADIES’ Terms OF COMPETITIONS

-The following conditions under which Club competitions are to be played have been drawn up by the Tournament Committee and approved by the Ladies’ Committee.
+The following terms under which Club competitions are to be played have been drawn up by the Tournament Committee and approved by the Ladies’ Committee.
 Members are advised to know and comply with them.

 1. RULES OF GOLF

 1.1.
-The Rules of Golf as approved by R & A Rules Limited and the U.S.G.A. in addition to Local Rules as made and published by the Ladies’ Committee shall apply to all competitions.
+The Rules of Golf as approved by R & A Rules Limited and the U.S.G.A. in addition to Local Rules as made and published by the Committee shall apply to all competitions.

 2.1.
 Only players who meet the eligibility rules for certain competitions, as laid down by the Tournament Committee may enter those competitions.
-(This Committee may waive restrictions in certain circumstances)

 2.2.
 Intermediates and Junior Members are eligible to play in the Lady Captain’s Prize, Captain’s Prize and President’s Prize (these are known as Major Competitions) but are ineligible to win.